Sandy Springs DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR SANDY SPRINGS DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your DUI criminal case pending in Sandy Springs, you are likely facing an administrative license suspension.
-There is only a limited time to request this separate hearing with the Georgia Office of State Administrative Hearings to preserve your driving privileges.
-Whether you refused the Sandy Springs DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Sandy Springs DUI officer to serve you notice of an administrative license suspension.
-If you have been arrested by Sandy Springs Officers John Head or Leon Millholland, you can be assured that they initiated a license suspension action against you.
+There is only a limited time to request this separate hearing with the Georgia Office of State Administrative Hearings to keep your driving privileges.
+Whether you refused the Sandy Springs DUI officer’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Sandy Springs DUI officer to serve you notice of an administrative license suspension.
+If Sandy Springs Officers have arrested you, you can be assured that they initiated a license suspension action against you.
 The notice that is used is called a DDS-1205 form.
-This form is either yellow or white and the officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 • Our Sandy Springs DUI lawyers strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services